johnshearing/deep_avatar/README.md

 Some milestones are:
 1. Build the RAG system and deploy a web interface so that the public can query the database using natural language.
-2. Use any LLM to create question and answer pairs which will be used to fine-tune and LLM deep avatar.
+2. Use the RAG system to create question and answer pairs which will be used to fine-tune an LLM deep avatar.
-3. Fine-tune an LLM so as to become a deep avatar of Charles which also has a full understanding of all the protocol's technical details and which can cite all the data that was used for fine-tuning.
+3. Fine-tune an LLM so as to become a deep avatar of Charles which also has a full understanding of all the protocol's technical details and which can cite all the data in the RAG system that was used for fine-tuning.
 4. Deploy the deep avatar on the web and let the public provide feedback.